torvalds/linux/Documentation/security/lsm.rst

 security modules.
 In particular, the LSM framework is primarily focused on supporting access control modules, although future development is likely to address other security needs such as auditing.
-By itself, the framework does not provide any additional security; it merely provides the infrastructure to support security modules.
+By itself, the framework does yest provide any additional security; it merely provides the infrastructure to support security modules.
 The LSM kernel patch also moves most of the capabilities logic into an optional security module, with the system defaulting to the traditional superuser logic.